mpope9/krarup/primer.md

 ```

-This structures Krarup programs naturally into their seperate concerns.
+This structures krarup programs naturally into their separate concerns.
 The
-code that deals with concurrency structure is seperate from that which handles
+code that deals with concurrency structure is separate from that which handles
 data processing.
 The logical split encourages simple and readable code for
 future readers.
 Of course, nothing prevents one from adding all of the JSON
 decoding and manipulation into the `process_file` directly.
 This does prevent